The many characteristics that make us unique also make our company stronger, smarter and more successful.

-From being named to the Bloomberg Gender Equality Index five years in a row, to winning multiple DiversityInc Top 50 Best Companies nods and Seramount awards, we are proud to be recognized for our efforts to support inclusion, diversity and gender equity in the workplace and beyond.
+From being named to the Bloomberg Gender Equality Index five years in a row, to winning multiple DiversityInc Top 50 Best Companies nods and Seramount awards, we are proud to be recognized for supporting inclusion, diversity and gender equity in the workplace and beyond.

 10 actions to address racism and inequality

-In June 2020, we launched our 10-point action plan to address issues of racism and inequality – both across our company and in our communities.
-The 10 Actions demonstrate our intent to use our power, our voice and our capital to build a better and more just world.
+A more equitable world begins with each of us.
+In June 2020, we launched our 10-point action plan to address issues of racism and inequality — across our company and in our communities.
+Through our 10 Actions, we intend to use our power, voice and capital to help end systemic racism.

-We have set goals to help us improve our diversity and inclusion efforts.
-EEO-1 data is just one of the ways that we measure progress toward those goals.
-The EEO-1 is a report filed with the Equal Employment Opportunity Commission, which collects workforce data from employers with more than 100 US employees.
+We have set clear goals to help us improve our diversity and inclusion efforts.
+Making our EEO-1 data available is just one of the ways that we quantify and report on progress toward those goals.
+We know we have more work to do, and we are committed to improving.

 As part of our commitment to equal pay for work of equal value, we regularly review our pay practices to assess how women are paid compared to men globally, and how employees of color are paid compared to their peers in the US.

 Run entirely by our colleagues, our 24 employee networks (many of which have won industry awards) help employees come together around a common goal, share unique perspectives and increase their visibility.
 They also create networking, mentoring and other professional development opportunities.

 In 2017, Fearless Girl stepped onto Wall Street to challenge the status quo of corporate board composition.
 Today, her impact is clear, as 1,027 firms previously with all-male boards have since added at least one female director1.